pivot-access-ltd/bma-offline-docs/src/how-to-enable-high-availability-5120.md

 Every time a rack controller connects to a region controller to do something, MAAS checks whether racks and regions are balanced.
 If the ratio for one rack-region connection is above a moderate threshold, compared to other connections, MAAS will re-balance.
 This activity includes balancing not only discrete region controllers, but also re-distributing connections so that no single worker process has an uneven share of the load.

-Rebalancing is also done at various other opportune times.
+Re-balancing is also done at various other opportune times.
 For example, if a network change happens (like toggling DHCP or changing a VLAN), MAAS will also re-balance the load.
 And MAAS can maintain primary and secondary rack designations, so that faster, more nuanced load-balancing can occur.

 <a href="#heading--bmc-ha"><h3 id="heading--bmc-ha">How to enable highly-available BMC</h3></a>